 If you did not realize that other people were around when you exposed yourself, your lawyer could defend you by stating that you had a reasonable expectation of privacy.
 Whether the exposure occurred in your own home or another private area, it could be argued that you were under the impression that you were not within the presence of another person that would be offended by your conduct.

 Attorney Brian Gabriel has centered his practice around the representation of criminal defendants since 1995.
-From indecent exposure charges or other sex crimes to assault, drug trafficking, and first-degree murder, the seasoned criminal defense attorneys with Gabriel Law Team have defended it all and are dedicated to guiding you through every legal obstacle.
+From indecent exposure charges or other sex crimes to assault, drug trafficking, and first-degree murder, seasoned criminal defense attorney Brian Gabriel has defended it all and is dedicated to guiding you through every legal obstacle.

-Our aggressive, competent, and experienced legal counsel will be strategic in finding solutions for your case, so you can rest assured that your rights and future are in the right hands.
+As an aggressive, competent, and experienced attorney, he will be strategic in finding solutions for your case, so you can rest assured that your rights and future are in capable hands.
 Call (561) 622-5575 or complete an online contact form to schedule a free review of your indecent exposure case.